Breathing Your Way to a Calmer Workplace – A Simple Solution

 - Once you have identified a technique that works for you, begin to make this a routine practice.
 Don’t judge yourself or give up if you miss a day or more, just keep going.
 Consistency (even with lapses) will build your practice (and your breathing capacity).

-- Once you’ve got your regular (private) practice underway, start integrating your breathing technique into your daily activities (like driving, waiting in line or on hold) and conversations with others.
-The more you practice, the more you will notice the connections between your breathing and your behaviors.
+- Once you’ve got your regular (private) practice underway, start integrating your breathing technique into your daily activities (like driving, waiting in line or on-hold) and in conversations with others.
+The more you practice, the more you will notice the connections between your breathing, feelings and behaviors.

 Thanks for reading and taking the time to comment, subscribe, share, like and tweet this article.
 It’s appreciated.